tvrzna/emptty/README.md

 ---
 - `make install` to install binary.
 - `make install-pam` to install pam module.
-- `make install-pam-debian` to install pam module for Debian.
 - `make install-pam-fedora` to install pam module for Fedora.
 - `make install-pam-suse` to install pam module for openSUSE.
 - `make install-manual` to install man page.